tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 </style>
 Western sitting-style toilets are presumably intended to be used in a seated position, (McClelland & Ward, 1982) except when used by males for exclusively urination.
+A sign on a bathroom in my college dorm illustrates this expectation.

 ![Sign on a door with symbols for both sex and a stylized person sitting on a stylized toilet](<%= @item.identifier %>sitting.jpg)

-(This picture comes from the four-and-a-half bathroom in my college dorm.)

 But the word on the street is that people often adopt a hovering posture instead of the seated posture in order to cope with unsanitary toilets.